AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/interactive-controls.md

 ---
 # Interactive controls

 Interactive Controls allow you to edit segments and date ranges for one or more requests directly from the worksheet.
-This gives you more flexibility when updating report builder requests.
+This gives you more flexibility when updating Report Builder requests.

 Interactive controls were created in response to a common workflow where analysts create workbooks and share these workbooks with the marketing organization.
-Interactive controls give marketers the ability to modify and refresh requests without having to have in-depth knowledge of how report builder works.
-(Note that in order to refresh a request, the workbook recipient must be a report builder user.)
+Interactive controls give marketers the ability to modify and refresh requests without having to have in-depth knowledge of how Report Builder works.
+(Note that in order to refresh a request, the workbook recipient must be a Report Builder user.)
 These controls work inside of scheduled workbooks.
 Two types of interactive controls are currently available:

 * Rolling Date Range
 * Segments